shivannis/xandr-docs-public/xandr-docs/digital-platform-api/conversion-pixel-service.md

 Each object in the `piggyback_pixels` array contains the following fields.

-When adding piggyback pixels, please keep the following in mind:
+When adding piggyback pixels, keep the following in mind:

 - Image pixels can only piggyback off other image pixels, and JavaScript pixels can only piggyback other JavaScript pixels.
 - Image pixels can only have one piggyback pixel.
 If you need to piggyback multiple pixels, be sure to use a JavaScript pixel.